 In addition to the global and local controls implemented through the IMO MARPOL Annex VI Regulations, further regional requirements for the use of low-sulfur fuel are in effect.
-The EU Sulfur Directive 1999/32/EC, as amended by Directives 2005/33/EC and 2009/30/EC, mandated all ships to use fuel with a maximum sulfur content of 0.10 percent m/m when 'at berth' (including at anchor) in EU ports.
+The EU Sulfur Directive 1999/32/EC, as amended by Directives 2005/33/EC and 2009/30/EC, mandated for all ships the use fuel with a maximum sulfur content of 0.10 percent m/m when 'at berth' (including at anchor) in EU ports.
 This requirement became effective January 1, 2010.

-The Sulfur Directive was further amended by Directive 2012/33/EU to align with the revised IMO regulations and included the reduction of the sulfur limit to 0.5 percent for operation in EU waters (i.e. outside SECAs) beginning January 1, 2020.
-The EU have now issued Directive (EU) 2016/802 which has codified the original 1999 Directive and subsequent amendments into a single codified regulation.
+The Sulfur Directive was further amended by Directive 2012/33/EU to align with the revised IMO regulations and included the reduction of the sulfur limit to 0.5 percent for operation in EU waters (outside SECAs) beginning January 1, 2020.
+The EU has issued Directive (EU) 2016/802 which codifies the original 1999 Directive and subsequent amendments into a single regulation.